internet law

 Read more …

-• Data breaches: what exactly is serious harm?
+• Data breaches: what is serious harm?

-Data breaches: what exactly is serious harm?
+Data breaches: what is serious harm?

 This article looks at the notifiable data breaches scheme, and the factors to consider when determining if an eligible data breach would likely result in serious harm.
 It also provides an in-depth look at the Office of the Australian Information Commissioner observations in its ‘Notifiable Data Breaches Statistics Report’.